jonathanKingston/jotter/_posts/2016-05-16-role-password-is-not-wise.md

 ## Expectation that authors do the right thing

-So the sum total of why this is being added appears to be that web authors behaving badly, will do the right thing for assistive technologies.
+So the sum total of why this is being added appears to be: web authors are behaving badly but those same people will do the right thing for assistive technologies.

 The problem is that in marking up their document with `role="password"`: